Pettersson, Markstrom help Canucks beat Wild 4-1

-ST. PAUL, Minn.
-(AP) — Elias Pettersson scored his 21st goal and fellow All-Star Jacob Markstom stopped 23 shots in the Vancouver Canucks’ 4-1 victory over the Minnesota Wild on Sunday.
+Vancouver — which entered the game with the NHL’s fifth-ranked power-play unit — had eight opportunities against the Wild, including some overlaps that led to a couple of 5-on-3 advantages.
+The Canucks came away with only one power-play goal, though, when Pettersson redirected a shot from Quinn Hughes at 9:20 of the second.

+“I’m glad we scored some 5-on-5 goals,” said Bo Horvat, who added two goals, including an empty netter in the final seconds.
+“Our penalty kill was awesome, our power play has got to be better bearing opportunities and making the most of our opportunities.”

-Bo Horvat added two goals — the second into an empty net with 5.7 seconds left — and Troy Stecher also scored the Canucks.
-They’ve won nine of 11 and picked up their second win in two days.
+Troy Stecher also scored the Canucks.
+They’ve won nine of 11 and picked up their second win in two days after losing two straight at Tampa Bay and Florida.

+“Obviously no one was happy after two games in Florida,” Markstrom said.
+“We gave ourselves a chance to make this into a good road trip, at least above .500.”

 Devan Dubnyk made 26 saves, and Marcus Foligno scored for Minnesota.
 The Wild were held to 24 total shots after averaging 40 in their previous three games.